noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 - **Identify trends and patterns in the data:**

-- Discuss the observed relationship between pipe length and the 7th harmonic frequency.
+- *Discuss the observed relationship between pipe length and the 7th harmonic frequency.*
+*

-- Explain how the data supports or contradicts your expected relationship.
+*- *Explain how the data supports or contradicts your expected relationship.**
+*
 - **Uncertainty and Limitations:**

-- Identify and quantify sources of uncertainty in your measurements and calculations.
+- *Identify and quantify sources of uncertainty in your measurements and calculations.*

-- Discuss limitations of the experiment and their potential impact on the results.
+- *Discuss limitations of the experiment and their potential impact on the results.*

-- Explain how these limitations could be addressed in future investigations.
+- *Explain how these limitations could be addressed in future investigations.*

 ## 7. Interpretation and Evaluation:

 - **Interpretation:**

-- Explain what the results of your experiment mean in the context of your research question.
+- *Explain what the results of your experiment mean in the context of your research question.*

-- Draw conclusions based on the data and analysis.
+- *Draw conclusions based on the data and analysis.*

-- Compare your findings to the accepted value for the speed of sound and calculate the percentage error.
+- *Compare your findings to the accepted value for the speed of sound and calculate the percentage error.*

 - **Evaluation:**

-- Discuss the reliability and validity of your experimental results.
+*- Discuss the reliability and validity of your experimental results.*

-- Evaluate the strengths and weaknesses of your methodology.
+- *Evaluate the strengths and weaknesses of your methodology.*

-- Suggest improvements and extensions for future investigations.
+- *Suggest improvements and extensions for future investigations.*

 ## 8. Conclusion:

-- Summarize the key findings of your experiment and restate your conclusion regarding the research question.
+- *Summarize the key findings of your experiment and restate your conclusion regarding the research question.*

-- Highlight the significance of your findings and their implications.
+*- Highlight the significance of your findings and their implications.*

 ## 9. References:

-- List all sources of information used in your report in a consistent and appropriate referencing style (e.g., APA, MLA).
+- *List all sources of information used in your report in a consistent and appropriate referencing style (e.g., APA, MLA).**
+*

 ## 10. Appendices (Optional):

-- Include any additional information that is relevant but not essential to the main body of the report, such as raw data tables, detailed calculations, or additional graphs.
+- *Include any additional information that is relevant but not essential to the main body of the report, such as raw data tables, detailed calculations, or additional graphs.*

 **Remember to use clear and concise scientific language, present your work in a logical and organized manner, and follow the specific guidelines provided by your teacher or institution.**